Jbwork323/CSC-4026-Project/README.md

 For PGPASSWORD, enter the sequence of characters in your connection string beginning after “neondb_owner:” and ending before “@”.
 Ex. “neondb_owner:************@”.

 For SERVER.CERT and SERVER.KEY, enter your ssl certifcation and key if you have one, or delete the secrets if you don’t.
+If you wish to create your own ssl key, you can do so using the shell terminal in replit, here is a guide https://www.gridhooks.com/security-articles/ssl/how-to-generate-a-private-key-for-an-ssl-certificate

 For PGHOST, enter the url following “neondb_owner:************@” and ending at /neondb.
 This url should begin with ep- and end with neon.tech